aurelia/aurelia/docs/user-docs/router-lite/viewports.md

 {% embed url="https://stackblitz.com/edit/router-lite-viewport-used-by-multiple-values?ctl=1&embed=1&file=src/my-app.ts" %}

-Although it feels like a markup alternative of the [`viewport` configuration option](#specifying-a-viewport-name-on-a-route) on route configuration, there is a subtle difference.
+Although the `used-by` attribute feels like a markup alternative of the [`viewport` configuration option](#specifying-a-viewport-name-on-a-route) on route configuration, there is a subtle difference.
 Having the `used-by` property on a particular viewport set to `X` component, does not prevent a preceding viewport without any value for the `used-by` property to load the `X` component.
 This is shown in action in the example below.